Great Barrier Reef

 Port Douglas

-Port Douglas, 65 kilometres north of Cairns, is a more upmarket base than Cairns.
-The Quicksilver Wavepiercer catamaran service runs daily to Agincourt Reef, a ribbon reef section at the outer edge of the continental shelf with exceptional visibility and coral; the trip costs around AUD 250 per adult and takes 90 minutes each way.
-The Agincourt Reef section is among the best of the reef accessible on a day trip.
+Port Douglas, 65 kilometres north of Cairns, is the more upmarket base.
+The Quicksilver Wavepiercer catamaran runs daily to Agincourt Reef, a ribbon reef at the outer edge of the continental shelf with exceptional visibility and coral condition.
+Around AUD 250 per adult, 90 minutes each way.
+Agincourt is among the best accessible sections of the reef.

 The Whitsundays